OmriNaor/Natality-Graphs/README.md

 The algorithm supports and displays extra data that the user can add by using the JButtons.

+## Getting Started

+To compile and run the project, follow these steps:

+1. Clone the repository or download the source code.
+2. Import the project into your favorite Java IDE (e.g., Eclipse, IntelliJ IDEA).
+3. Ensure the required libraries and dependencies are properly set up.
+4. Compile and run the project from your IDE.

 ## Examples

 * Pie chart: